-The essential elements of quality control are the quality control tests and/or samples that must be utilized to properly document the quality and defensibility of the data being generated.
+The essential elements of a quality control program are the quality control tests and/or samples that must be utilized to properly document the quality and defensibility of the data being generated.
 These elements consists of positive and negative controls, data reduction, selectivity, and constant and consistent test conditions, as well as the quality and/or sterility of standards, reagents, materials and media.

-While not a general practice for the use of this Standard in performing Microbiology, some methods will also include matrix spikes, and matrix spike duplicates.
-The QC sections of those methods will include the relevant detail.
+While not a general practice in this Standard in performing Microbiology, some methods will also include matrix spikes, and matrix spike duplicates.
+The QC sections of those methods will include the relevant details.